vkhazin/multicloud-courseware/content/multi-cloud-paas/pass-overview.md

 * Interoperable platform: [Pivotal Cloud Foundry \(PCF\)](https://pivotal.io/platform) can be installed on [Aws](https://docs.pivotal.io/platform/2-8/customizing/aws.html), [Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pivotal.pivotal-cloud-foundry), [GCP](https://docs.pivotal.io/platform/2-8/customizing/gcp.html)
 * Interoperable PaaS is an extra level of abstraction, with pros and cons
 * Deployment to different cloud providers seamlessely
-* Avoid a lock-in with a specific cloud provider
-* ... to find a lock-in with the interoperable provider
+* Avoid a lock-in with a cloud provider and find a lock-in with the interoperable provider